How do I support a grandparent in adoption?

 I want to know how to support grandparents in adoption.
 I am trying to help my friend who just found out her youngest daughter had a baby shortly before she moved back home.
 She put the baby up for adoption in an open adoption.
 How do I help this grandmother?
 How do I comfort her?
 I can’t imagine what she’s going through–I have two grandchildren myself.
 Mutual so-called friends have told her to kick her daughter out.
 I know this isn’t right, and she’d never do that.
 She wants to be there for her daughter.
 Any suggestions? -P.T.

 Thanks for your email.
 First, let me say that your friend is lucky to have you.
 Losing a grandchild to adoption can be isolating and lonely, which only compounds the grief.
-We frequently forget to support grandparents in adoption.
+We frequently forget to provide adoption support to birth grandparents.
 Many so-called friends avoid others who are going through these difficult times of grief.
 It says a lot about you as a person that you want to be there for your friend and to support her.
 To that end, I have just a few thoughts for you.

 The most valuable thing you can do is listen